 Chicago Teachers Union oversaw academic, enrollment drops as costs rose

-Nearly 80,000 students have left Chicago Public Schools and student proficiency rates have declined nearly 80% in math and 70% in reading since the current leaders took over the Chicago Teachers Union in 2010.
+Nearly 80,000 students have left Chicago Public Schools and student proficiency rates have declined since the current leaders took over the Chicago Teachers Union in 2010.
 All that, and 55% higher costs.

 The Caucus of Rank and File Educators, or CORE, was just reelected to lead the Chicago Teachers Union on May 20, but what has the union leadership delivered since assuming power in 2010?